lsegal/yard/docs/GettingStarted.md

 YARD does not impose a specific markup.
 The above example uses standard RDoc markup formatting, but YARD also supports textile and markdown via the command-line switch or `.yardopts` file (see below).
 This means that you are free to use whatever formatting you like.
+This guide is actually written using markdown.
 YARD, however, does add a few important syntaxes that are processed no matter which markup formatting you use, such as tag support and inter-document linking.
 These syntaxes are discussed below.

 Adding Tags to Documentation
 ----------------------------